microsoft/winget-cli/doc/specs/#888 - Com Api.md

         InitializeInstallUI(m_installAppId, installButton(), installProgressBar(), installStatusText());
     }

     IAsyncAction MainPage::InitializeInstallUI(
         std::wstring installAppId,
+        winrt::Windows::UI::Xaml::Controls::Button installButton,
-        winrt::Windows::UI::Xaml::Controls::Button button,
+        winrt::Windows::UI::Xaml::Controls::Button cancelButton,
         winrt::Windows::UI::Xaml::Controls::ProgressBar progressBar,
         winrt::Windows::UI::Xaml::Controls::TextBlock statusText)
     {
         co_await winrt::resume_background();
         // Creation of the AppInstaller has to use CoCreateInstance rather than normal winrt initialization since it's created
         // by an out of proc com server.
         AppInstaller appInstaller = CreateAppInstaller();
         AppCatalog windowsCatalog{ appInstaller.GetAppCatalog(PredefinedAppCatalog::OpenWindowsCatalog) };
         windowsCatalog.OpenAsync().get();
-        AppCatalog installingCatalog{ appInstaller.GetAppCatalog(PredefinedAppCatalog::InstallingPackages) };
-        installingCatalog.OpenAsync().get();
-        Windows::Foundation::Collections::IVector<AppCatalog> catalogs{ winrt::single_threaded_vector<AppCatalog>() };
         // Get a composite catalog that allows search of both the OpenWindowsCatalog and InstallingPackages.
         // Creation of the AppInstaller has to use CoCreateInstance rather than normal winrt initialization since it's created
         // by an out of proc com server.
         GetCompositeAppCatalogOptions getCompositeAppCatalogOptions = CreateGetCompositeAppCatalogOptions();
         getCompositeAppCatalogOptions.Catalogs().Append(windowsCatalog);
-        getCompositeAppCatalogOptions.Catalogs().Append(installingCatalog);
+        getCompositeAppCatalogOptions.LocalAppCatalog(LocalAppCatalog::InstallingPackages);
         // Specify that the search behavior is to only query for local packages.
         // Since the local catalog that is open is InstallingPackages, this will only find a result if installAppId is
         // currently installing.
         getCompositeAppCatalogOptions.CompositeSearchBehavior(CompositeSearchBehavior::AllLocalPackages);
         AppCatalog compositeCatalog{ appInstaller.GetCompositeAppCatalog(getCompositeAppCatalogOptions) };